-As you can see, all the bubbles in the graphs are located in the central part of it, with different ratings but a very similar level of importance.
+All the bubbles in the graphs are located in the central part of it, with different ratings but a very similar level of importance.
 This means there are no critical tools for Resources Management.
-As in the case of Inventory Management, Microsoft Excel is by far the most popular tool, although Confluence is much better rated, with less than half the users, and both Confluence and Infoblox are considered more important than Excel for the respondents.
-Other tools like Visio, Wiki or Racktables have a lower rating.
+As in the case of Inventory Management, Microsoft Excel is by far the most popular tool, although Confluence is much higher rated, with fewer than half the users, and both Confluence and Infoblox are considered more important than Excel for the respondents.
+Other tools like Visio, Wiki or RackTables have a lower rating.

-Table 21 shows the trends in the number of NOC that use the tools for Resources Management, comparing the position they occupy in the responses count table (sorting by number of responses for each tool).
-Netbox and PHPIPAM appear for the first time in the survey and Visio continues going down in the ranking, but this table has no significant changes compared to the previous ones.
+Table 21 shows the trends in the number of NOCs that use the tools for Resources Management, comparing the position they occupy in the responses count table (sorting by number of responses for each tool).
+NetBox and phpIPAM appear for the first time in the survey, and Visio continues going down in the ranking, but this table has no significant changes compared to the previous ones.

 Tool 2016 2019 2023 Trend

-EXCEL 2 1 1 - 0
+EXCEL 2 1 1 0

-WIKI 3 3 2 A 1
+WIKI 3 3 2

-VISIO 1 2 3 - 1
+VISIO 1 2 3 ▼ -1

-CONFLUENCE 5 4 4 - 0
+CONFLUENCE 5 4 4 0

-RACKTABLES 4 5 5 - 0
+RACKTABLES 4 5 5 0

-INFOBLOX 9 6 6 - 0
+INFOBLOX 9 6 6 0

 PHPIPAM 7 NEW

 NETBOX 8 NEW